mikefarah/yq/.github/ISSUE_TEMPLATE/feature_request.md

 **Please describe your feature request.**
 A clear and concise description of what the request is and what it would solve.
-Ex.
-I wish I could use yq to [...]
+Eg. I wish I could use yq to [...]

+Note:
+- how to questions should be posted in the discussion board and not raised as an issue.
-Please note that V3 will no longer have any enhancements.
+- V3 will no longer have any enhancements.

 **Describe the solution you'd like**
 If we have data1.yml like: